Finding that right colour can be quite a difficult search, or buying a pair of leather shoes that you're not happy can be quite daunting.

-We offer a recolouring service to customers looking to bring life back to their leather goods, whether with a restoration or a full change of colour.
+Customers looking to bring life back to their leather goods, whether with a restoration or a full change of colour, by using a pigment dying process to transform they new or old leather accessories to match any occasion.

-Our in house colouring service have been mastered through the art of dyeing and tanning leathers, with years of experience, each pigment is carefully mixed before being applied to the surface of the leather.
+Our in house colouring service have been mastered through the art of dyeing and tanning leathers, with years of experience, each pigment is carefully mixed before being applied to the surface leather.

 The leather material is fully nourished straight after being stripped of its original colour, this allows a rich hydration deep to the now porous leather core.
 After mixing the selected dyes, these are carefully blended together to avoid chalking and the"bronzing effect"and they are finally applied with a massaging method before adding a thin layer of locking balms to the surface.